 (Don’t miss my Shrimp Sizes quick guide to learn more about counts per pound and serving sizes.)

 Buy the shrimp raw and peel and devein them, leaving the tails on, prior to roasting.

 Seasoning and Roasting the Shrimp

-Last stop before roasting: these shrimp need a little seasoning!
-Stonewall Kitchen’s Maine Seafood Rub has been a staple in my spice drawer for years.
+I like to roast the shrimp with extra virgin olive oil and Stonewall Kitchen’s Maine Seafood Rub, which has been a staple in my spice drawer for years.
 It’s a great way to season chowder, grilled fish steaks, a seafood boil, and these roasted shrimp.